NethServer/docs/administrator-manual/en/webtop5.rst

 To use CalDAV and CardDAV on Thunderbird you need third-party add-ons like :guilabel:`Cardbook` (for contacts) and :guilabel:`Lightning` (for calendars).

-- :guilabel:`Cardbook` add-on works fine, with easy setup and autodiscovery support.
+- :guilabel:`Cardbook` add-on works fine, with easy setup and auto-discovery support.
-- :guilabel:`Lightning` add-on doesn't support autodiscovery: any calendar must be manually added.
+- :guilabel:`Lightning` add-on doesn't support auto-discovery: any calendar must be manually added.

 **Outlook**